Constellation-Labs/constellation/docs-gh-pages/design-choices.md

 ### Design choices

-This file summarizes current resoning for our approach and design decissions, reviews and references.
+This file summarizes current resoning for our approach and design decisions, reviews and references.

 Many decissions can be traced back to the fundamental goal to provide and